Tioguanine (Lanvis ®)

-Tioguanine (sometimes called 6-Thioguanine) is a chemotherapy drug given to treat leukaemia.
-This information should ideally be read with our general information about chemotherapy and your type of leukaemia.
+This information should ideally be read with our general information about chemotherapy and the type of cancer you have.

 Back to top